russellballestrini/russell.ballestrini.net/content/2017-10-22-so-you-are-planning-a-beta.rst

 I know, I know ... nobody likes to fill out surveys, so increase their motivation with an incentive or discount.
 Use this survey to earn qualifed leads, remember quality over quantity.

 Come up with a few questions.
 Keep most of the questions open ended; let the survey start the dialog.
-Use the responses to break the ice later when you email one-on-one.
+Later, use the responses to break the ice when you email one-on-one.
 Take advantage of the unique situation each lead presents and keep your on boarding emails personal!

 **tl;dr** gather interest ASAP and ask questions up front as part of the sign up.